CtrlK

 Trigger Term Quality

-Includes excellent natural trigger phrases users would actually say: 'audit my site', 'review web quality', 'run lighthouse audit', 'check page quality', 'optimize my website'.
-These cover a wide range of natural user language.
+Includes multiple natural phrases users would actually say ('audit my site', 'review web quality', 'run lighthouse audit', 'check page quality', 'optimize my website'), with good coverage of variations.
+Matches the anchor for good coverage of natural terms.

 3 / 3